-The Internal Governance Rules 2019 require "each approved regulator [to] have arrangements in place to: separate its regulatory functions from any representative functions it may have; and maintain the independence of its regulatory functions".
+The LSA and the Internal Governance Rules 2019 require "each approved regulator [to] have arrangements in place to: separate its regulatory functions from any representative functions it may have; and maintain the independence of its regulatory functions".

 CLSB was established as the regulatory body to carry out the regulatory activities of ACL as an approved regulator.